NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 * connect the raspeberry pi to the same network as the computer
 * mount the raspberry pi drive on my mac using macFuse and SSHFS

+### Finding Raspberry Pi IP address

+The IP address of the raspberry pi could change so the following command is an easy way to find it from my mac `arp -a | grep raspberry` returns
+`raspberrypi.lan (192.168.86.37) at d8:3a:dd:66:99:5a on en0 ifscope [ethernet]`

 ### Enabling SSH
 SSH stands for secure shell which needs to be running on the raspberry pi so other computers can connect to it, I turned this on on the raspberry pi settings